-The Property Education Foundation (PEF) is a private sector initiative which provides funds for the development and ongoing support of tertiary education of property disciplines in Western Australia.
+The Property Education Foundation (PEF) is an industry-led initiative which provides funds for the development and ongoing support of tertiary education of property disciplines in Western Australia.

 Meet the Board